 Where do you sleep?

-The most popular option is a hostel like venue known as an “albergue” (pronounced: Al-BEAR-gay)…yeah, hold the jokes!
+The most popular option is a hostel like venue known as an “albergue” (pronounced: Al-BEAR-gay)…yeah, hold the jokes.
 These either public or private hostels feature varying layouts of bunkbeds arranged in pods or sometimes vast dormitories of 100+ beds.
-As such, Mikey travels with earplugs!
-The cost is normally 5-10€ (about $5-10) per night and sometimes includes a breakfast consisting of coffee and toast.
+(As such, Mikey travels with earplugs.)
+The cost is normally 5-10€ (about $7-12) per night and sometimes includes a breakfast consisting of coffee and toast.
 Sure, it’s not the Ritz, but it gets the job done.
-Mostly though, you take what you can get.
+Mostly though, one takes what he can get.
 That is to say, if the albergues are full, a pilgrim can either walk to the next town or try to find a hotel.
-While this isn’t the norm, a decent hotel is often available for around 30-50€ ($35-60).
+While this isn’t the norm, a decent hotel is often available for around 30-50€ ($35-60) and can even be reserved on the same day through hotel-booking phone apps.

 What about food?